stratisproject/Documentation/source/Developer Resources/SmartContracts/Tutorial1-LocalSidechain/local-network-tutorial-introduction.rst

 ************************************************************************
-Smart Contract Tutorial 1 - Running a local network with its own token
+Running a local network with its own token
 ************************************************************************

 Welcome to the first in this series of smart contract tutorials.
 Although you will not be running any smart contracts, this tutorial showing you how to set up a local network can be thought of as a primer.
 The local network you will set up: